cs3org/OCM-API/IETF-RFC.md

 A third-party Directory Service is a back-end service used to federate multiple OCM Servers and facilitate the Invite flow.
-It is expected to expose, via anonymous HTTP GET, a JSON document with the following
+It is expected to expose, via anonymous HTTPS GET, a signed JWS document [RFC7515], where the signing key MUST be made available offline and the payload MUST adhere to the following format:
-format:

 * REQUIRED: `federation` - a human-readable name for the list of OCM Servers exposed by the Directory Service